On this page...

 COVID Protocols will be followed when and if they are required by the province and in accordance with the Return to Play requirements for all Clubs in Ontario.
 The Club's Return to Play Plan may be viewed on our Home page.

-Open, download, and print your age group Game Schedule from the list below.
+Open, download, and print your age group Game Schedule from the list below once Age Group Schedules are posted in MAY.

-Practices for U8 teams are at 6:00PM on the same night as indicated on the game schedule.
-All teams begin practice on Field #6 in both Port Perry and Uxbridge.
+Practices for U8 teams start at 6:45PM on the same night as the game night, as indicated on the game schedule.
+All U8 teams begin practice on Field #9 in both Port Perry and Uxbridge with the game to follow at 7:20PM.

-*Players who miss their scheduled photo time may attend an open drop-in session on Monday, July 11 between 6:00PM - 8:00PM at the Fields of Uxbridge park in the field house.
+*Players who miss their scheduled photo time may attend an open drop-in session - dates and location to be advised at a later date.

 To register, please visit our Registration Page